 Petting zoo animals, even kangaroos, will come right up to you, especially if you have food.
 So, even if a special encounter animal isn't available you can still get a close encounter with an animal.

-Overall, I think this is a nicely done park.
+This is a nicely done park.
 The hoofstock part of the drive-through encounter is excellent.
-It feels more like Fossil Rim, a similiar accredited, zoo in Tyler, TX, than the older roadside drive-through parks that only had an old horse and a llama.
+It feels more like Fossil Rim, a similar, accredited zoo in Tyler, TX, than the older roadside drive-through parks that only had an old horse and a llama.
 This park really does feel like you're driving through the wilderness.
 It gets the drive through safari right.

 The petting zoo is also nicely done.
 Most of the animals are friendly and will gladly take the food you offer them (or your map to the drive-park if you're not looking).
 It has got to be the only place in Arkansas to get a close-up interaction with a kangaroo.
 Kids will get their money's worth just playing with the petting zoo animals.

 The other areas, especially primates and encounter animals, do need improvement.
 They are a family run operation and funds are limited.
 They have minimal staff.
 They do seem to want to do what is best for the animals, while providing a fun park for families.
 They really seemed proud to offer a one-of-a-kind experience at the park.